 Licensed Termite Inspectors Near Me

 Truthfully, termites are among the most common pests to invade homes worldwide.
 Often times homeowners don’t see them coming until they’re left with a massive hole chewed through their wallet that’s much larger than the physical one chewed through their property.
+That's why it is a good idea to get a pest inspection before buying your home.
 As scary as it is to admit, termites can practically be found in most any building, physical structure, house and even dwell inside some furniture!
 We know this is a lot to handle, but before we proceed, let’s address the genetics and origins of these corrupt little pests.

 Can you even imagine the gravity of having these pests in your home?
 If so, worry no more.
 We’ve probably stressed you out enough already, so let’s offer some solutions.
 We’ve created a list below of ways that you can detect the presence of termites in your home.

 - Termites tend to excavate wood, which in effect leaves thin layers of wood that is left on the surface.
 When this layer is broken, you will see tiny holes which they will try to cover by mixing soil, feces and their saliva.

 - First, you might think that these creatures are probably part of an ant colony, but they’re not.
 Swarms mean that you may be a hosting a colony in your home.
 Apparently, male and female termites have the ability to grow wings.